 Expeditioners should have a small amount of money for objects such as souvenirs, gifts, and personal items.
 We recommend $50 for BRX, OBX, and TBX trips, and $100 for Western Expeditions.
 Please feel free to increase this amount if your Camper is flying.

 Expedition leaders check in with us every few days.
 Once we hear from them and receive camera cards, we update the blog and campIntouch photo journal.

-Reference the packing list found on each Expedition specific webpage.
+Please reference the packing list found on each Expedition specific page.
 This is the complete list of items you will need for your adventure.
 Please adhere to this list as much as possible because space is limited in our vans.
 Keeping that in mind, please pack all items in the backpack you will be using or a duffle bag.
 Please do not bring a trunk on expeditions.

 Please use gear you already have!
 Borrowing items from family and friends is a great way to recycle items and put them to good use!

 Take advantage of our affordable rental program!
 We rent backpacks and sleeping pads for BRX, TBX, and WXP trips.

 Please do not hesitate to contact us if you have any questions (828) 698-8828

 Well broken-in boots are essential for all hiking Expeditions.
 There have been Expeditioners who have had to leave their trips because of blisters from boots that were not broken in.

 Outer Banks Expeditions are not extremely strenuous, but they do involve moderate exercise.
 Stamina is much more important than brute strength!
 We recommend conditioning muscle groups of the upper body by doing light exercise (calisthenics, rowing, swimming, etc.) for four full weeks prior to your Expedition.
 Regardless of your age or skills, you will find that our kayak trips offer enough flexibility to make your experience with us safe and enjoyable.